shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 **Why the Limited Presence of Ethnic Cuisines?**

-Despite the rich culture of Nepali ethnic cuisines, their presence in restaurants, particularly mid-range and high-end establishments, is often limited.
+Despite the rich culture of Nepali ethnic cuisines, their presence in restaurants, particularly mid-range and high-end establishments, is  limited.
 This can be attributed to several factors:

 * **Limited Marketing:** Ethnic cuisines haven't received the marketing push they deserve, leading to a lack of awareness among potential customers.
 * **High Initial Investment:** Establishing a new restaurant, especially with a focus on a specific cuisine, requires significant upfront investment in research, menu development, and sourcing.